Residential Addiction Treatment

 In inpatient rehab facilities, patients are placed in a secure and structured environment.
 Removing negative outside influences and temptations that helped drive their addiction.
 In the absence of these.
 Patients can begin learning how to build positive life skills that will be beneficial long after they have left recovery.

 Building a community is a vital part of an inpatient rehab program.
 Connecting with others who have had similar experiences helps patients to see that they are not alone.
 A community supports and encourages a patient to overcome their addiction.
 This provides a motivation that they may not have previously had.

 Learning to create healthy boundaries is another important aspect of building a community.
 Often an addict has never learned how to establish boundaries in a healthy way.
 With the community that is naturally formed in an inpatient program, boundaries can be taught and used outside of rehab.

 Living in a Treatment Community

-While staying in a treatment facility, patients have access to therapy and counseling throughout the day as well as the opportunity to socialize and bond with people who are going through the same experience as them.
-The support of peers can be one of the most important aspects of recovery.
-That is why attending meetings and group therapy is always incorporated into treatment along with one-on-one counseling.
+While staying in a treatment facility, patients have access to therapy and counseling throughout the day.
+As well as an opportunity to socialize and bond with people who are going through similar experiences.
+The support of peers can be one of the most critical aspects of recovery.
+That is why attending meetings, and group therapy is always incorporated into treatment along with one-on-one counseling.
 Discussing emotions with others can be a challenge for people with addictions who are accustomed to withdrawing and escaping from painful or stressful situations.

 For those individuals that need to be involved in their recovery full time, Dr. Paul’s By The Sea offers an effective inpatient treatment program.
-Living in this environment will provide clients the chance to take a period of time off from stress of their own lives so that they can put all their effort into recovering from an addiction.
+Living in this environment will provide clients the chance to take time off from the stress of their own lives so that they can put all their effort into recovering from an addiction.
 Our program is proven to work for everyone that needs to free themselves of the dangerous cycle caused by substance abuse.